lastroom/sketch-commands/README.md

 ## Supported Versions

-Sketch 3.2.1 or later on OSX Yosemite.
+Sketch 41 or later on El capitan or Sierra.

 ## More info